gyulanemeth/bluefox.email/index.md

 ---
 layout: home

-title: BlueFox Email — Reliable email for every sender
+title: BlueFox Email, Reliable email for every sender
 description: Transactional, marketing, and automated emails on one platform.
 Pay per send, not per contact.
 Built on your Amazon SES or ours.

 head: